 No matter which you apply with, you will have to declare your income and likely support this with documents and evidence.
 The lender will want to make sure you receive this income regularly and at a consistent amount: meaning that you’re capable of paying the loan back over several years.

 It’s important to note that this income doesn’t just mean your full-time employment.
 Self-employed and part-time/side-job income counts, too!Gov benefits can count towards your income!

-If you have a larger income, though (congrats!), you’re likely to be offered a lower interest rate, meaning you’ll be less over the long-term.
+If you have a larger income, though (congrats!), you’re likely to be offered a lower interest rate, meaning you’ll be less over the long term.
 If you’re desperate for a car but are a low-earner, don’t worry: you’ll likely still find a deal to get yourself on the road.

 If you have good credit, you may be eligible for some of our lowest rates.
 We have great finance options for those with less than perfect credit histories, including those with CCJs, defaults, or ex-bankrupts.

-The vast majority of lenders will indeed require a full driving license.
+Most lenders will indeed require a full driving license.
 But there are finance options for those who have provisional licenses – or even no license at all!

-If you’re looking for a loan for young drivers, the process isn’t any different than if you were an experienced driver.
+If you’re looking for a loan for young drivers, the process isn’t different than if you were an experienced driver.
 When many younger people find it difficult to find car finance, it isn’t due to their age but their income and credit score.

 If you’ve got a decent credit history (and have a credit card or a phone contract, for instance), you stand a good chance of getting a decent car finance deal.
 Of course, you’ll need to pair this with a decent income, too.

-If you’re like most 18-year-olds, though, your bank account is probably reasonably slim, and your credit score is in its infancy.
+If you’re like most 18-year-olds, your bank account is probably reasonably slim, and your credit score is in its infancy.
 In this scenario, you can apply for something called a guarantor loan.